chenyong2github/UnrealEngine/Engine/Plugins/Online/OnlineSubsystemEOS/ReadMe.txt

 To configure your settings:
 	1. Go to Project Settings
 	2. Scroll down to Plugins
-	3. Select Epic Online Services (see EOS Plugin Settings.jpg)
+	3. Select Epic Online Services
 	4. Add a entry in the list for each artifact on EGS or use the default name for non-EGS
 		- Each deployment id/artifact can have separate settings